The Xochitl gonzalez Scholarship

 Goal of the scholarship

-To support and foster the creative life of one Black writer who would be unable to attend the retreat without aid.
+To support and foster the creative life of one Diasporican writer who would be unable to attend the retreat without aid.
 We believe writers who want to learn more about the publishing industry, connect with other writers, and improve their craft, should have the ability to do so, despite their financial situation.
 This scholarship will make attendance possible to one writer, and offers a $500 stipend to offset travel expenses.

 What is Northern California Writers’ Retreat?